adrelanos/aeternity-wiki/Ubuntu-Node-Commands.md

 ##
 ### Signing

-To unlock your node so that you can start signing transactions again, run this:
+To unlock your node so that you can start signing transactions again, run this command:
 ```
 keys:unlock("password").
 ```